infn8/Cups/README.md

 ## You Will Need:

 * 2-4 Players
     * Making up 2 teams
 * 1 Frisbee
     * For rallying back and forth
 * 4 Copper Poles
+    * About 6' lengths
     * Embedded into the ground
 * 2 poles on each side as goal posts
-  *  spaced a little bit wider than a frisbee
+    * Spaced a little bit wider than a frisbee
-  *  roughly 20 paces between each teams posts
+    * Roughly 20 paces between each teams posts
 * 4 Plastic Beer Cups
     * Atop the poles
 * 1 Alcoholic Beverage per player
     * To be held in one hand at all times during play

-## The Field of Battle:
+## The Battlefield:

 ### Side View: